mhommet/DiscordBOT/README.md

 ## Additional Information

-* The bot is currently in French, but an English version is planned.
 * The bot uses the OpenAI API for the $chat command, so you need to have an API token to use it.
-* The bot is still under development, so there may be bugs or missing features.
-* If you have any questions or suggestions, feel free to open an issue on GitHub.